shananas/LionSoraSephiroth/README.md

 Thanks to DA for the start since he made his antiform sora mod.
 Also thanks to Rapid and Zurph in the OpenKH disc for help on other aspects.

+PC BUG
+If using on PC forms crash in TR HT AND SP so don't use them there

 ![icon](https://user-images.githubusercontent.com/47014056/144799143-606a4424-3c18-4bc5-aa2e-4e837467424b.png)

 Play as Lion Sora Everywhere but Pooh minigames that aren't spooky cave.
 Some RCs may miss try again/get closer.